Atopic Dermatitis & Probiotic Use

 How do probiotics play a part in Atopic Dermatitis Treatment?

-As you recall, Probiotic therapy with Lactobacillus and other organisms has been studied for the treatment of AD in infants and children but has proven to be of limited benefit.
-Probiotic supplementation in pregnant mothers and infants at risk for AD may prevent the development of the disease in children younger than three years.
 A 2014 meta-analysis of 16 randomized trials found that probiotics given in the prenatal and postnatal period reduced the risk of AD in the first years of life in both children at high risk of atopic dermatitis and in those from the general population.
 (5,6)

 What is better than probiotics?